MagelessMayhem/violet-funk/README.md

 # violet-funk

-Gentoo ebuild overlay based around FNF and FNF mods.
+Gentoo ebuild overlay based around FNF, with miscellaneous useful software as a bonus.

 The mods in this overlay are *currently* binaries; the base game, however, is a source ebuild.
 The mods are currently being migrated to source ebuilds, so do expect some rockiness during the process.